marcusjwhelan/docker_js_stack/k8s/prod/google/pod-node-affinity/README.md

 ```
 Next get credentials to operate on cluster which configures kubectl to use the cluster you created.

-The one I release below is cluster-1
+The one I release below is cluster-1 - generates kubeconfig for cluster
 ```bash
 gcloud container clusters get-credentials docker-js-stack-gke
 > Fetching cluster endpoint and auth data.